arduino/docs-content/content/hardware/03.nano/boards/nano-r4/datasheet/datasheet.md

 ### Board Actuators

-The Nano R4 features an RGB
+The Nano R4 features an RGB LED and single color built-in LED, both can be controlled through the Nano R4 GPIOs.
+See the [pinout](#pinout) section for a detailed overview.

 ### Related Products